mythology-and-legends-in-warfare

 Once the fighting began, rituals shifted from petitioning to performance.
 The berserkers and úlfheðnar (wolf-skin wearers) are famous examples of warrior cults that used ritual behavior to induce a battle frenzy.
 They would don animal hides, often after a ritual dance or consumption of mind-altering substances (possibly henbane or fly agaric mushrooms).
 Their howling and growling was not just intimidation—it was believed to invoke the spirit of the bear or wolf, granting superhuman strength and immunity to pain.

 Most warriors, however, relied on simpler protective charms.
 They would shout war cries dedicated to Odin or Thor—the most common being “Óðinn á yðr!”
 (Odin owns you!) or “Thor, bless this stroke!”.
 The shape and color of the shield also carried meaning: a red shield signaled immediate hostility, while a white one indicated truce.
-Some runestones depict warriors holding their weapons in a specific manner, possibly a form of gesture magic.
+Some runestones depict warriors holding their weapons in a specific manner, possibly a form of gesture magic meant to invoke divine protection.

 Battle Standards and Berserkers